 - Provides administrative support to Education Committee including scheduling of meetings, preparations of agenda, recording and maintaining meeting minutes, and development of reports.

-- Assist with planning departmental annual events including recruitment, orientation, graduation, faculty retreats, as well as various meetings and program-related events.
+- Assist with planning departmental annual events including recruitment, orientation, graduation, as well as various meetings and program-related events.
 Manage, coordinate and provide support for residency workshops (TEE, OSCE, etc.)—approximately 8 per year; communicate with speakers, secure lecture space, catering, producing handouts, and course evaluations.

 - Two year college degree and one year of relevant experience, or combination of education and relevant experience.